NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 internally.

-The GRIB2 file (and the index file, if supplied) must be opened with a call to subroutine baopen() prior to the call to getgb2().
+The GRIB2 file (and the index file, if supplied) must be opened with a call to subroutine [baopen() or baopenr()](https://noaa-emc.github.io/NCEPLIBS-bacio/) prior to the call to getgb2().

-The decoded information for the selected GRIB field is returned in a derived type variable, gfld.
-Gfld is of type gribfield, which is defined in module grib_mod, so users of this routine will need to include the line "USE GRIB_MOD" in their calling routine.
+The decoded information for the selected GRIB field is returned in a derived type variable of type @ref grib_mod::gribfield.
+Users of this routine will need to include the line 'use grib_mod' in their calling routine.

-Note that derived type gribfield contains pointers to many arrays of data.
-The memory for these arrays is allocated when the values in the arrays are set, to help minimize problems with array overloading.
-Because of this, users are encouraged to free up this memory, when it is no longer needed, by an explicit call to subroutine gf_free().
+Note that derived type @ref grib_mod::gribfield contains pointers to many arrays of data.
+The memory for these arrays is allocated when the values in the arrays are set.
+Users must free this memory, when it is no longer needed, with gf_free().

 Example usage: